eduhund/taskbook/docs/StudentAPI.md

 #### Description

-This method returns lits of comments for the task.
+This method returns a list of comments for the task.

 #### Parameters